canopas/android-developer-roadmap-2023/README.md

 ### Practicle 24
 #### Implement offline-first StoreMate product application
 * GET API - https://fakestoreapi.com/products
+* The app will have a one Activity
-* Retrieve the list of products from an API and displays it to the user.
+  - Retrieve the list of products from an API and displays it to the user using LazyGrid.
+  - Show product name, image and button to favourite/unfavourite product
-* The application should also allow the user to view the full details of a product by clicking on it.
+* Allow the user to view the product by clicking on it.
+  - Show all detail of product
+  - Add option to favourite/unfavourite the product
+* Add option on home screen to view favoutie products
+  - Show all favourite products
+  - Add option to remove from favourite
+  - Add option to remove all favourite item
+  - Use can select multiple item on long click and can remove all selected products from favourite.
 * The application should have offline functionality, allowing the user to continue browsing products even when they do not have an internet connection.
 * The product data should be first fetched from the local database and then sync with remote API data.
 * Add swipe-to-delete functionality to remove products from local storage